vlladin/cohort-six/program-guide/mentors.md

 During EPF cohort, participants have an opportunity to be work with core developers and researchers.
 The mentorship is different from a traditional mentor - mentee roles, mentors in EPF act more like your colleagues who provide feedback and will **not** guide your path.

-Here you can find a list of some available mentors and tips on working with them.
+Here you can find tips on working with mentors.

 ## How to get mentorship